 First, place the almonds in a jar and soak them in spring water or filtered water.
 Do not use tap water.
 The process essentially involves soaking almonds in water overnight or for up to two days — the longer you soak the almonds, the creamier the milk will be.

-Rinse the almonds several times during soaking process.
+Rinse the almonds several times during the soaking process.
 When finish, rinse one last time.

 Blend the almonds with 4 cups of spring water.
 If you want thicker milk, use less water.
 4 cups will give you the consistency of 2% regular milk.
 Blend for 2 minutes, or until the nuts are completely pulverized.

 Strain the milk with a nut milk bag.
 You can find these in health food stores or online.
-Mine came with the Vitamix blender.
-Poor the milk in the bag on top of a bowl, and squeeze it until no more liquid comes out… It is like milking a cow!
+Pour the milk in the bag on top of a bowl, and squeeze it until no more liquid comes out… It is like milking a cow!

-Don’t waste the almond meal.
-You can save it to make raw cookies, crackers, cakes, bread, etc…
+Don’t waste the almond pulp.
+You can save it to make raw cookies, crackers, cakes or bread.